plasmo-dev/Plasmo.jl/docs/src/documentation/distributed.md

 While distributed programming can be useful and accelerate task performance on some problems, there are tradeoffs.
 Variables, functions, or other allocated memory defined on the main processor are not shared directly with the remote workers.
 Thus at least two places a user may lose performance in their code is 1) making many calls to the remote worker (e.g., many `fetch` or `@spawnat` calls) and 2) passing large datastructures between the main and remote processors.
 A user must therefore be careful about both of these tasks.

 #### Limiting calls to the remote
-As an example of the first challenge, the second function below will more efficient than the first because there is only one `remotecall` to the worker and only one `fetch` call.
+As an example of the first challenge, the second function below will be more efficient than the first because there is only one `remotecall` to the worker and only one `fetch` call, or said another way, the second function outperforms the first because it transfers all of the matrix `A` in one call, rather than having repeated calls to transfer `A` a row at a time.
 ```julia
 A = rand(100, 100)
 function do_remote_task_v1(A::Matrix, worker_id::Int)